 Enhance academic supports for faculty and instructors

-In Spring 2023, restructured LTSI to improve services, following an external review.
+Complete and ongoing.
+In Spring 2023, LTI restructured to improve services, following an external review.

-LTSI has developed new resources and hired staff to support Universal Design for Learning, including to address the dramatic increase in students requiring academic accommodations in recent years.
+LTI also developed new resources and hired staff to support Universal Design for Learning to support the increase in students requiring academic accommodations in recent years.

-Expand experiential learning opportunities for students, including work-integrated learning and international opportunities In progress.
+Expand experiential learning opportunities for students, including work-integrated learning and international opportunities Ongoing.
 Encouraging new land-based and water-based field schools.
 VPAC; Co-op; International Centre for Students; Office of Global Engagement; Deans; Chairs and Directors; Faculty and Instructors

 Increase student participation in co-op In progress.
-In 2022/23, over 65% of our undergraduate and graduate students participated in the program.
-In a typical year, we place approximately 4,400 students, and 60% of UVic co-op students receive an offer of employment before they even graduate.
+In 2023/24, 61% of our undergraduate and graduate students participated in the program.
+In a typical year, we place up to 4,200 students, and 69% of UVic co-op students receive an offer of employment before they even graduate.
 VPAC; Co-op; Deans; Chairs and Directors; Instructors

-Increase Indigenous student participation in co-op In 2023, co-op expanded their supports and staffing complement to ensure Indigenous students can access co-op offerings in an equitable way.
-In our latest reporting year, there were 62 placements by Indigenous students.
+Increase Indigenous student participation in co-op Complete and ongoing.
+In 2023, co-op expanded their supports and staffing complement to ensure Indigenous students can access co-op offerings in an equitable way.
+In our latest reporting year, there were 75 placements by Indigenous students.
 Co-op; Faculties

-Increase the rate of students with disabilities participating in co-op In 2023, co-op expanded their supports and staffing complement to ensure students with disabilities can access co-op offerings in an equitable way.
-In our latest reporting year, there were 176 placements by students who self-identify as having a disability or mental challenge.
+Increase the rate of students with disabilities participating in co-op Complete and ongoing.
+In 2023, co-op expanded their supports and staffing complement to ensure students with disabilities can access co-op offerings in an equitable way.
+In our latest reporting year, there were 100 placements by students who self-identify as having a disability or mental challenge.
 Co-op; Faculties

 Explore other goals and initiatives in the academic plan: